wurli/r-best-practice/README.md

 The information here is obviously highly opinionated, and by no means gives the only correct way to do things.
-This is simply intended to be a quick primer for developers new to R, who have an interest in doing things well.
+This is simply intended to be a quick primer for developers new to R who have an interest in doing things well.

 I originally created a
 [similar version](https://dfe-r-community.github.io/posts/2023-03-14-best-practice-essentials/)